 Sensory Activities That Support Eating Readiness.

-Readiness to eat requires the body and nervous system to be in the right state too.
-Supporting William to gain the right balance of vestibular input (through swinging, rolling, spinning and so on) and increased proprioceptive input (through pushing, pulling, crashing into bean bags, deep pressure and use of a vibration plate) supports his nervous system to eat.
+Readiness to eat requires the body and nervous system to be in just the right state.
+Supporting William to gain the right balance of vestibular input (through swinging, rolling, spinning and so on) and increased proprioceptive input (through pushing, pulling, crashing into bean bags, deep pressure and the use of a vibration plate) supports his nervous system to eat.

-This is about gaining the right balance of ‘activation’ so that he is both alert and calm enough to start his food.
+It is always about gaining the right balance of ‘activation’ so that he is both alert and calm enough to start his food.

-His body and nervous system need to be in the goldilocks “just right” state to be ready to eat.
+His body and nervous system need to be in the goldilocks “just right” state to be ready for food.